Mercury-HPC/Mercury-HPC.github.io/documentation.md

 The _RPC layer_ provides users with the necessary components for sending and receiving RPCs.
-This layer is composed of two sub-layers: a core RPC layer, which defines an RPC operation as a buffer that is sent to a target and triggers a callback associated to that operation; and a higher-level RPC layer, which includes serialization and deserialization of function arguments.
+This layer is composed of two sub-layers: a core RPC layer, which defines an RPC operation as a buffer that is sent to a target and triggers a callback associated to that operation; and a higher level RPC layer, which includes serialization and deserialization of function arguments.

 Every RPC call results in the serialization of function parameters into a